outdreamer/build-a-cure-1/docs/objects/system.md

-- system:
+# System

-	- definition: set of rules & objects
+	- definition: set of rules & objects, usually with a boundary unless rules emerge as a boundary

 	- attributes:
 		- can interact with multiple systems/problem/solution spaces